GeraldNamgal/web-prog-final-project-2018/README.md

 calendar app allows users to view a calendar on the screen with memos that they can add to it by hitting the 'ADD MEMO' link on the Calendar page.
 Besides the date, memos include a name and optionally a category, start and end time and description.
-Users can filter memos displayed on the calendar by category.
+Users can filter memos displayed on the calendar by category using the 'Filter' dropdown above the calendar.
 They can also add and delete categories for their memos by hitting the 'MANAGE CATEGORIES' link on the calendar page.
+The 'VIEW MEMOS' link should direct the users to a page that lists all their memos for the month.
+Clicking on the memos in the calendar itself will direct users to a page with that memo's information.
 The navigation just above the calendar allows users to switch to previous and future months.

+I have some Lorem Ipsum type data already in the database for the superuser account, 'gerald'.
+The data should make it easier to play around with the app and get a feel for what it has to offer.
+Again, feel free to add, delete, and/or change the data and user accounts around for grading purposes.

 There are things I wanted to do that I didn't accomplish.
 One thing was that I wanted to be able to allow users to highlight their memos on the calendar